 If you have not received an invite for the Dignity Matters survey from Crowe in your email inbox, please contact Deirdre O'Reilly in Crowe who can re-send the email invite to you.
 The invite may have been blocked by your firm's IT system or it may be caught in your spam/junk mail.

 The Dignity Matters survey is one part of an evidence-based programme of action to address bullying, harassment and sexual harassment in the solicitors' profession and to support a culture of dignity, respect and inclusivity.
 Recommendations will be determined by an independent research study to include the above mentioned Dignity Matters survey, as well as findings from the IBA “Us Too?”
 Report.
 A change programme to implement the recommendations will follow upon approval by the Law Society Council.

 How do I get involved?

-In April 2021, an email with a link to the Dignity Matters survey will be sent to everyone on the Roll of Solicitors with instructions on how to participate.
-This email will be sent independently by Crowe to protect the confidentiality and anonymity of survey respondents and to respect the privacy of survey content.
+In May 2021, an email with a link to the Dignity Matters survey was sent to everyone on the Roll of Solicitors with instructions on how to participate.
+This email was sent independently by Crowe to protect the confidentiality of survey respondents and to respect the privacy of survey content.

-Law School trainees will not receive an email with the survey link from Crowe.
-However, they will be directed by the Law School about how and where to access the survey link online when the survey is launched.
+Law School trainees will be directed by the Law School about how and where to access the survey link online when the survey is launched.